-In the last chapter we are showing the tasks information
+In the last chapter we were showing the tasks information on the UI.

 This index file calls